psychemedia/storytelling-notes/tom_tit_tot.md

 "Noo, t'ain't," that says.

-"Is that Sammlo ? *' says she.
+"Is that Sammlo?" says she.
 Noo, t'ainV' that sajs.
 A«well, Is that Methnsalem?" says she.

-"Noo, t'ain't that norther,** he says.
+"Noo, t'ain't that norther," he says.

-Then that looks at ber with that's eyes like a cool o' fire, an' that says, "Woman" there's only tomorrer night, an* then yaill be mine! **
+Then that looks at ber with that's eyes like a cool o' fire, an' that says, "Woman" there's only tomorrer night, an' then yaill be mine!"

-An* away te Hew.
+And away te Hew.

-Well, she felt tliat horrnd.
-Howsomcdiver, slic hard tlie king a comin' along the passage.
-In he came, an' wlieu lio sec the ii?o skeins, lie says, says he :
+Well, she felt that horrid.
+Howsomcdiver, slic hard the king a comin' along the passage.
+In he came, an' wlieu lio sec the ii?o skeins, he says, says he :

-"Well, me dare," says he* ** I don't see but what yew'll ha' yonr skeins ready tomorrer nigbt as well, an* as I reckon I skom't ha' to kill yon, 111 ha' sapper in here to night."
+"Well, me dare," says he, "I don't see but what yew'll ha' yonr skeins ready tomorrer nigbt as well, an* as I reckon I skom't ha' to kill yon, 111 ha' sapper in here to night."
 So th^ brought supper, an' another stool for him, and down the tew they sat.

 Well, he hadnt eat hot a moathful or so, when ha stops an' begins to laugh.